andrew/ultimate-awesome/README.md

 - [templates](https://github.com/tsparticles/templates) - TsParticles website templates collection.
 - [awesome-iac-testing](https://github.com/ultral/awesome-iac-testing) - A list of awesome IaC testing articles, speeches & links.
 Especially about Ansible.
 - [awesome-gamejam](https://github.com/wujood/awesome-gamejam) - This is a curated list that contains helpful links and resources for game jams and game development.
-- [awesome-ecommerce](https://github.com/zachary/awesome-ecommerce) - Collect and develop Open Source or Free Projects for building ecommerce platform easy and fast and free.
 - [awesome-twill](https://github.com/area17/awesome-twill) - A curated list of bookmarks, packages, tutorials, videos and other cool resources from the Twill community.
 - [awesome-corda](https://github.com/chainstacklabs/awesome-corda) - A curated list of awesome Corda resources.
-- [fucking-awesome-macOS](https://github.com/Correia-jpv/fucking-awesome-macOS) -  A curated list of awesome applications, softwares, tools and shiny things for macOS.
-With up-to-date repository stars⭐ and forks🍴.
 - [awesome-ai-talking-heads](https://github.com/Curated-Awesome-Lists/awesome-ai-talking-heads) - A curated list of 'Talking Head Generation' resources.
 Features influential papers, groundbreaking algorithms, crucial GitHub repositories, insightful videos, and more.
 Ideal for AI enthusiasts, researchers, and graphics professionals.
 - [awesome-transgender](https://github.com/cvyl/awesome-transgender) - A list of LGBTQ+ resources focussed on transgender individuals.
 - [awesome-tinyml](https://github.com/gauravfs-14/awesome-tinyml) - A carefully curated collection of high-quality libraries, projects, tutorials, research papers, and other essential resources focused on TinyML — the intersection of machine learning and ultra-low-power embedded systems.